 - University of Arizona

 Scope of Study

-Subject Terms: abortion, advocacy, African Americans, AIDS, altruism, anti-abortion movement, associations, budgets, Catholics, census tract level, charitable donations, Christianity, church attendance, church buildings, church groups, church membership, clergy, community involvement, community participation, demographic characteristics, ethnic groups, euthanasia, expenditures, financial support, gender roles, Hinduism, Islam, Judaism, leadership, memberships, mosques, nonprofit organizations, outreach programs, political ideologies, Protestants, religion, religious affiliation, religious behavior, religious beliefs, religious congregations, religious denominations, social activism, social behavior, social conflict, social issues, social support, volunteers, worship, young adults, youths
+Subject Terms: advocacy, charitable donations, church attendance, church buildings, church groups, church membership, clergy, community involvement, community participation, demographic characteristics, financial support, gender roles, leadership, memberships, mosques, outreach programs, political ideologies, religion, religious affiliation, religious behavior, religious beliefs, religious congregations, religious denominations, social activism, social behavior, social issues, synagogues, worship

 Geographic Coverage: United States